-Yes, smoking is permitted at Birmingham Airport — but only at one designated outdoor zone outside the main terminal entrance.
-Birmingham is England’s largest airport outside London, handling around 12 million passengers annually.
-Like most UK airports, it operates outdoor-only with no airside smoking facilities (the previous airside smoking room was closed in May 2019 and not replaced).
+Yes, smoking is permitted at Birmingham Airport at one designated outdoor zone outside the main terminal entrance.
+The airport operates outdoor-only with no airside smoking facilities (the previous airside smoking room was closed in May 2019 and not replaced).

 Single Combined Terminal